-Fertilisers are materials, whether of organic or inorganic in origin, that supply nutrients to plants.
-The three major ingredients of a plant food are nitrogen (N), phosphorus (P) and potassium (K).
+Fertilisers can be organic or inorganic in origin, and supply nutrients to plants.
+The three major nutrients in a complete plant food are nitrogen (N), phosphorus (P) and potassium (K).
 Nitrogen is extremely important for leaf growth; phosphorus promotes development of roots, flowers and seeds or fruit; and potassium is necessary for the growth of strong stems and movement of water in plants, in addition to promoting flowering and fruiting.

-Most inorganic garden fertilisers combine these three major elements with secondary nutrients and trace elements in a balanced form.
-They are known as N.P.K. mixtures.
-Some of the mixtures are higher in nitrogen while others contain a greater proportion of phosphorus or potassium, depending on the purpose for which they are intended.
-For example a fertiliser such as Thrive Complete with an N.P.K. mix of 5:7:4 is higher in phosphorus and therefore good for root vegetables, flowers, fruits, woody shrubs, roses, canes, citrus, sweet corn and legumes.
-A nitrogen-rich mixture of N.P.K.
-10:4:6, is better for leaf and stem vegetables (cabbage, lettuce, celery, rhubarb, etc.), leafy shrubs and foliage plants.
+Most inorganic garden fertilisers combine these three major nutrients (NPK) with secondary nutrients and trace elements in a balanced form.
+Some fertilisers are higher in nitrogen while others contain a greater proportion of phosphorus or potassium, depending on the type of plants for which they are intended.
+For example a fertiliser such as Yates Thrive Roses & Flowers Liquid Plant Food is boosted with additional flower-promoting potassium.
+Compared to Yates Lawn Fertiliser, which is rich in nitrogen to encourage lush green lawn growth.